 A short flight north and you’re in Indonesia where Uluwatu was choc-a-block even back in the early 80s.
 I quickly learnt Indonesian and (everyday) Balinese.
 A feast of culture and language.

 Time to get formally trained in this.
-After a full year of traveling Indonesia the path led to the Australian National University where there were, and remain, more experts on Indonesia per square nanometer than just about anywhere else on earth, with maybe the exception of Cornell.
+After a full year of traveling Indonesia the path led to the Australian National University where there were, and remain, more experts on Indonesia per square nanometer than just about anywhere else on earth, with maybe the exception of Indonesia of course.

 It was a road that led to Siberut.